MarkWieczorek/mapmanager/_posts/2015-04-20-making-a-map.md

  1. Open Igor Pro with MapManager.ipf
  2. Click on the empty command window to activate Map Manager and its menus
- 3. Open the stack browser window with menu 'MapManager - Stack Browser'.
+ 3. Open the [stack browser][1] window with menu 'MapManager - Stack Browser'.
- 4. Open the time-series window with menu 'MapManager - Time series'.
+ 4. Open the [time-series][13] window with menu 'MapManager - Time series'.

 ### 2. Make a new map
 In the time-series window 'Map Making' tab